Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

 \subsection{Priors and parameter functions for signal argument}

+We specify the prior for the argument to reflect \emph{a~priori} ignorance by using an \iid uniform distribution on $[-\pi, \pi)$.
 Generally, we have limited prior knowledge about the argument of the signal; the argument is related to the relative positioning of objects in the image; moving (shifting) objects around in an image will change the argument of related frequencies.
-We therefore specify the prior for the argument to reflect \emph{a~priori} ignorance by using an \iid uniform distribution on the circle at all Fourier space locations, i.e., we define flat parameter functions representing $-\pi$ and $\pi$ as the parameters for $U(a,b)$ distributed arguments at all Fourier space locations.
-A notable exception to using uniform priors for the argument occurs when the prior is being built empirically from a database of images; we discuss this scenario in our final (simulation) example of Section~\ref{simstudy}.
+(This could be leveraged for modalities that need to adjust for movement because a rigid body shift manifests as a single additive adjustment to all arguments over Fourier space.)
+An exception to using uniform priors for the argument can be useful when the prior is being built empirically from a database of images (Section~\ref{simstudy}).